Guy-Ronen/SE03-conpcepts_of_prog_langs/3_static_vs_dynamic/README.md

 #### Pros:

 1. `Catching errors at compile time:` With static typing, the compiler can catch type errors before the code is run.
 This can help prevent errors from occurring in the first place.
-For example,

-In Java, we cannot assign a string to an integer variable:
+For example, in Java, we cannot assign a string to an integer variable:

 ```java
 int x = "hello"; // Error: incompatible types